Hanif: Etymology

-The term ḥanīf comes from the Arabic root ḥ-n-f meaning "to incline, to decline" or "to turn or bend sideways" from the Syriac root of the same meaning.
-It is defined as "true believer, orthodox; one who scorns the false creeds surrounding him/her and profess the true religion" by The Arabic-English Dictionary of Modern Written Arabic.
+The term ḥanīf comes from the Arabic root ḥ-n-f meaning "to incline, to decline" or "to turn or bend sideways" from the Syriac root of the different meaning “to deceive, to turn pagan, to lead into paganism”.
+The Syriac word refers to pagans and deceivers.
+The Arabic is defined as "true believer, orthodox; one who scorns the false creeds surrounding him/her and profess the true religion" by The Arabic-English Dictionary of Modern Written Arabic.